"10 Mhz GPS Frequency Standard"

 I underestimated the power supply requirements for my unit (mainly the cooling) and this caused us more headaches than anything else in the construction of the frequency standard.
 The power supply must be overbuilt to almost commercial standards as this unit is designed to run all the time.

 By using a heavy transformer the power supply will be run running warm but running NOT HOT.
-I found a old surplus transformer to handle the load and the two outputs while KO7N used two separate transformers to handle the the two outputs.
+I found a old surplus transformer to handle the load.

 The transformer must provide + 24 volts at 550ma for the oven (drops to around 160ma after about 6 minutes) and + 12 volts at 670ma. ( the crystal oscillator draws 60ma: the Shera board draws 60ma: the GPS receiver, interface board and gps antenna, all together about 180 ma: the buffer/amplifier board 150ma, the Digital Led readout about 200 ma (depending on how many segments are on): and the EFC power supply on the perf board, draws just a few ma from the 12 volt supply for a total around 670ma).